 In addition, we are aware of other pharmaceutical companies that are developing products that, if approved and marketed, would compete with Vascepa.
 We understand that Acasti Pharma, a subsidiary of Neptune Technologies & Bioresources Inc., announced in late 2012 that it intends to conduct a Phase 3 clinical program to assess the safety and efficacy of its omega-3 prescription drug candidate derived from krill oil for the treatment of hypertriglyceridemia.
 Sancilio & Company is preparing to commence Phase 3 clinical testing of its compound SC401B in hypertriglyceridemia.
 In addition, there are two firms that are developing products in Phase 2 testing, Isis Pharmaceuticals and Catabasis Pharmaceuticals.
-Isis announced favorable Phase 2 results of ISIS-APOCIIIRx a drug candidate administered through weekly subcutaneous injections, in patients with high triglycerides and type 2 diabetes and in patients with moderate to severe high triglycerides (>880 mg/dL).
-To our knowledge, Catabasis initiated a Phase 2 clinical trial of its product CAT-2003 in December 2013 for severe hypertriglyceridemia and rare chylomicronemia.
-There are other products in Phase 1 development by Thetis Pharmaceuticals and Resolyvx Pharmaceuticals.
+Isis announced favorable Phase 2 results of ISIS-APOCIIIRx a drug candidate administered through weekly subcutaneous injections, in patients with high triglycerides and type 2 diabetes and in patients with moderate to severe high triglyceridemia and rare chylomicronemia.
+There are other products in Phase 1 development by Thetis Pharmaceuticals and Resolyx Pharmaceuticals.
 Thetis has TP-943, which is a unique salt form of EPA that is being tested for hypertriglyceridemia.
 Resolvyx's compound RX-10001 is being evaluated across various indications, including hypertriglyceridemia.
 In addition, we are aware that Matinas BioPharma, Inc. is developing an omega-3-based therapeutic MAT-9001 for the treatment of severe hypertriglyceridemia and mixed dyslipidemia.
 Matinas BioPharma, Inc. is currently testing the product in Phase 2 studies.
 Finally, Madrigal Pharmaceuticals has completed Phase 1 clinical testing of MGL-3196 for the treatment of high triglycerides and various lipid parameters in patients.